Wzs010429/Wzs010429.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a second-year graduate student majoring in data science at the [School of Computer Science, University of Auckland (计算机学院)](https://www.auckland.ac.nz/en/science/about-the-faculty/school-of-computer-science.html).
-My supervisor is [Jiamou Liu (刘佳谋)](https://profiles.auckland.ac.nz/jiamou-liu).
+I am currently preparing to start my PhD study in the School of Computer Science, University of Auckland.
+My supervisors are [Jiamou Liu (刘佳谋)](https://profiles.auckland.ac.nz/jiamou-liu) and [Qian Liu (刘茜)](https://profiles.auckland.ac.nz/liu-qian).
 My research direction is natural language processing and LLM-Based Agent.

-I received my undergraduate degree in Computer Science and Technology from the [School of Computer Science and Technology, School of Software (计算机与信息科学学院 软件学院)](http://cis.swu.edu.cn), Southwest University in 2023.
+I received my undergraduate degree in Computer Science and Technology from the [School of Computer Science and Technology, School of Software (计算机与信息科学学院 软件学院)](http://cis.swu.edu.cn), Southwest University in 2023 and master degree in Data Science at the [School of Computer Science, University of Auckland (计算机学院)](https://www.auckland.ac.nz/en/science/about-the-faculty/school-of-computer-science.html).

 My research interests include natural language processing, and I am currently focusing on research on LLM-Based Agents and the practical application of LLMs.
 I am also a member of the [LIU AI LAB](https://www.liuailab.org/), dedicated to cutting-edge research in artificial intelligence.